luminous3/honesto/README.md

 8. Use styled components instead of vanilla.js
 9. Refactor the QuestionContainer so that there's less boilerplate for the questions.

-# End Result vs Initial Plan
+## End Result vs Initial Plan

 Overall, the end result came pretty close that what I thought would be able to achieve in 2 days, and what we had discussed in the original design meeting.
 The only feature that I originally had planned to do but didn't get time to was the loading animations.
+The mocks and the design is clean and modern and that made development a lot easier, and fun.